-We were given a task to create a transportable building which would be constructed in workshop and brought to site.
-This building should be reproductive and be able to hold different functions.
+The task was to create a transportable cabin that would be constructed in workshop and brought to site.
+This building had to be reproductive and be able to adapt to different contexts.

-The metal used in the construction and facing of the building is non-colored, leaving a unique pattern created during its manufacturing process.
-This way, all modular homes have slightly different facade graphics.
+The metal used in the construction and facade is non-colored, leaving a unique pattern created during its manufacturing process.
+This way, all modular cabins have slightly different facade graphics.
 Inside the metal shell lies a warm natural plywood finish.

-The first manufactured building made its way to the lake island in Molėtai district with exceptional natural surroundings, characteristic terrain and native trees.
-This situation revealed the advantages of construction and architecture: the site did not require construction work, only the assembly of a few elements, and the visually light volume of the building blended harmoniously into the unique natural landscape.
+The first cabin made its way to the lake island “Apple Island” in Lithuania with exceptional natural surroundings, characteristic terrain and native trees.
+This situation revealed the advantages of architecture: the site did not require local construction works, and the visually light volume of the building blended harmoniously into the unique natural landscape.